dyfet/busuto/FEATURES.md

 logging.
 Includes helper functions for other busuto types.
 Because this header has to include other types, it may include a large number of headers.

-## process.hpp

-Manage and spawn child processes from C++.
-Manage file sessions with pipes, essentially like popen offers.

 ## resolver.hpp

 This provides an asynchronous network resolver that uses futures with support